 a panel of the Disciplinary Tribunal for a Bishop must publish its findings and/or orders (Canon IV.6.7.6), and

-the Provincial Tribunal must publish its findings and/or orders (Canon IV.9.3.4).
+the Provincial Tribunal must publish its findings and orders (Canon IV.9.3.4).

-In addition to these forms of notice, the register containing the orders of each Disciplinary body is available for public inspection (Canon IV.12.1), and the Journal of the Provincial Council (Canon I.6) and the Provincial List (Canon IV.12.2) are publicly available and searchable in electronic form.
+In addition to these forms of notice, the register containing the orders of each Disciplinary body shall be available for public inspection (Canon IV.12.1), and the Journal of the Provincial Council (Canon I.6) and the Provincial List (Canon IV.12.2) shall be publicly available and searchable in electronic form.

 In addition to the forms of notice and information listed in section 1.1 of this canon, each Disciplinary Body shall communicate to the province the status of its proceedings in the manner and frequency it determines to be appropriate.
-As appropriate, these communications should include the current status of a proceeding (e.g., Presentment filed, date for hearing of Appeal set), recently taken actions, and the next steps in the process.
+As appropriate, these communications should include the current status of a proceeding (for example, Presentment filed, date for hearing of Appeal set), recently taken actions, and an outline of next steps in the process.

-Public communications under section 1.2 of this canon must provide timely and accurate information, and they must be factual and devoid of speculation.
+Public communications under section 1.2 of this canon must provide timely and accurate information and be factual and devoid of speculation.
 These communications must not disclose information that could compromise an investigation or prejudice a hearing, reveal the identity of reporting parties or witnesses, or impair the safety or reasonable expectation of privacy of any person involved.
-These communications must also comply with applicable laws and regulations protecting the privacy of any person involved, particularly minors and vulnerable adults.
+These communications must also comply with applicable laws and regulations protecting the privacy of any person involved.

-Any public notice or communication listed in section 1.1 of this canon or referred to section 1.2 of this canon, and any accompanying document, must be redacted prior to public release to remove the name of any minor, vulnerable adult, or Reporting Party.
+Any public notice or communication referred in this Title IV, and any accompanying document must be redacted prior to public release to remove the name of and identifying information for any minor, vulnerable adult, victim of sexual assault, or Reporting Party.

 Section 2 – Recusal